ropensci/hydroscoper/README.md

 <http://deh.hydroscope.gr/>, uses an old format and it is not currently
 supported.

-Note that only the two Ministries allow freely to download time series values.
+Note that only the two Ministries allow to download time series values freely.

 ## Installation